Maalvi14/delivery-time-prediction/README.md

 uv run run_api.py
 ```

 The server will start on `http://localhost:8000` by default.

-API documentation is available at `http://localhost:8000/docs`.
+API documentation*is available at `http://localhost:8000/docs`. **You can test the API directly from Docs.**

 ### Model Auto-Discovery